Andrewviski/useful-scripts/README.md

-# Some useful scripts for linux
+#useful-scripts
-# created for personal use but if you find them useful feel free to use them.
+Some useful scripts for linux to automate things. created for personal use but if you find them useful feel free to use them.
-# Andree Kaba.
+Andree Kaba.